rpmuller/ePubs/WP1.md

 The age was one in which a man who had money and no desire for power could enjoy a very pleasant life always assuming that no marauding army happened to come his way.
-Learned men who found favour with some prince could enjoy a high degree of luxury, provided they were adroit flatterers and did not mind being the butt of ignorant royal witticisms.
+Learned men who found favor with some prince could enjoy a high degree of luxury, provided they were adroit flatterers and did not mind being the butt of ignorant royal witticisms.
 But there was no such thing as security.
 A palace revolution might displace the sycophantic